 Offered every fall semester since 1985, and open to both BU students and visiting students from other institutions, the Marine Semester provides hands-on laboratory and field experience for both undergraduate and graduate students.
 Unlike the typical college semester, students enroll in only one course per block (selected from among 3-4 different offerings)–each block is typically 18-20 days.
 This format gives students the time they need to concentrate exclusively on one subject and complete their own research projects.
 Courses take place on-campus in our Marine Research Teaching Lab and off-campus at field sites in New England and Belize (Central America).

-Every Marine Science major is required to participate in at least one Marine Semester.
+Marine Science majors are required to participate in at least one Marine Semester.
 If a student’s schedule permits, participation in additional Marine Semesters is encouraged.
-Students seeking admission to a Marine Semester must have completed at least one of the four “Marine Breadth Requirement” classifications and must have junior standing or consent from the director.
+Students seeking admission to a Marine Semester must have completed at least one “Marine Breadth Requirement” and must have junior standing or consent from the director.
 Preference for admission into the Marine Semester will be given to Marine Science majors.

 To view the Marine Semester Prerequisites & Application, click here.

 In September and October, Marine Semester courses utilize field sites along the Massachusetts coastline, from Cape Ann in the north to Cape Cod in the south.
 Students study the physical evolution of the shoreline at Plum Island, part of the national Long Term Ecological Network.
 They traverse the Stellwagen Bank National Marine Sanctuary aboard the Auk, a 50-ft NOAA research vessel.
 They explore the ins and outs of the Boston waterfront, analyzing how urban development impacts marine ecology.
 And they travel the shoreline of Cape Cod, investigating how nutrient loading from human activity impacts the biogeochemistry of the marine environment.